 Warm Christmas Wishes and Closings

 When writing to friends and family, opt for a more affectionate closing that not only expresses your Christmas spirit, but your close relationship with the recipient as well.
-Leaving your holiday greetings off on a bad note could offend those you are sending messages to and we wouldn’t want that!
+Finishing your holiday greetings on a bad note could offend those to whom you’re sending messages and personalized Christmas gifts and we wouldn’t want that!
 Use these warm closings to make a lasting holiday impression.

 - Wishing you joy,